Neloy-Barman/Linux-Basics-For-Hackers/task-action-pair-gen-sys-prompt.md

 ```
 ### OUTPUT
 ````
-- Assign new IP Address from DHCP
+- Assign new IP Address to wired interface `eth0` from DHCP
   ```bash
     dhclient eth0
   ```